About The Instruments

 Roughly translated, this says: Between saying and doing, there is the sea.
 This maxim rings true for me each time I build a new violin or viola.
 Each of my instruments take hundreds of hours to construct.
 Additionally, I have invested thousands of hours researching the theory, design principles, methods and materials of Antonio Stradivari.
 People who play my instruments tell me that this investment has been worthwhile.

-The tops are made from Spruce from the Italian Alps.
+The tops are made from Alpine spruce.

 The fingerboard, nut and saddle are made from ebony that is legally imported.

-Instruments are finished with varnish that I have formulated through years of research and make at my shop.
+Instruments are finished with an oil varnish that I have formulated through years of research and make at my shop.
 This varnish offers the correct elasticity needed for a musical instrument while, at the same time, imparts beauty and protection to the instruments.

 The fittings: pegs, tailpiece, and chinrests, can vary in materials; however, I most often use ebony or boxwood.
 The choice of what type of fittings to use often depends on how well the color of the fitting coordinates with the color of the violin.
 In any case, only very high quality fittings are put on one of my instruments.